Robert Lewandowski: The Making of a Modern-Day Goal Machine

 Signed by Poznan in June 2008, he scored 14 goals in his first Ekstraklasa season and followed that by scoring a league-leading 18 goals as the club ended a 17-year wait for the title.

-Klopp had also had concerns about Lewandowski's physical strength, expressing fears that he was "lightweight", but the striker's sparkling second season with Poznan erased those doubts.
+Klopp had also had concerns about Lewandowski's physical strength, expressing fears that he was "lightweight," but the striker's sparkling second season with Poznan erased those doubts.
 Dortmund paid €4.5 million to secure Lewandowski's services in 2010, seeing off competition from Blackburn Rovers.

-Playing in support of Barrios, Lewandowski helped Dortmund to the league title in his first season and then, as the main man, his 30 goals inspired the club to their first Bundesliga and DFB-Pokal double in 2012.
+Playing in support of Barrios, Lewandowski helped Dortmund to the league title in his first season.
+Then, as the main man in his second season (2012), his 30 goals inspired the club to their first Bundesliga and DFB-Pokal double.
 Klopp's turbocharged team finished eight points clear of Bayern in the league and then crushed the Bavarians 5-2 in the DFB-Pokal final, a hat-trick by Lewandowski confirming his status as one of the hottest strikers in the game.

 In Lewandowski's career, there is a before April 24, 2013, and an after.
 He was 24 by that stage, a league champion in two countries and a Poland international, but his extraordinary four-goal salvo against Real Madrid in the Champions League semi-finals moved him into another dimension.